amcginlay/concourse-getting-started/gcp/README.md

 fly -t concourse login -c http://concourse.${CC_SUBDOMAIN_NAME}.${CC_DOMAIN_NAME} # NOTE http, not https !!!
 ```

+Use the username and password added to the `secrets.yml` file created above to login.

 Now follow the [IaaS independent instructions](../shared/README.md) to create your first pipeline.

 ### Task Complete!